mltframework/mlt_web/users/MltMelt.md

 #### Consumers

 Consumers are the components that process the generated frames.
-If no consumer is specified, then the "sdl" consumer is used, which displays the resulting video in a simple playback window.
+If no consumer is specified, then the "sdl2" consumer is used, which displays the resulting video in a simple playback window.

 <pre>